zhyyhola/zhyyhola/README.md

 - 👀 I’m interested in syntax, semantics, and computational linguistics.
 - 🌱 I’m currently learning French.
 - 💞️ I’m looking to collaborate on language processing.
-- 📫 How to reach me zhyy@bu.edu
+- 📫 How to reach me zhyyhola@gmail.com
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: Swimming on a rainy day is cool!